MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ---
 We are in the process of moving from a product centered development approach to a platform centered development approach.
 This not only changes how we make things, it also means we need to change our mindset.

+### Our Goal

+- Provide reusable functionality to other consuming products and services (Be unique, independent & resilient of others)
+- Accessible via a consistent manner by our products, services & clients
+- Built to be secure, to scale and to be easily operated by ourselves
+- Built for today's use, however designed for future evolutionary needs
+- Be proliferated though our products and services via reuse, rarely rebuilt or duplicated
+- Supported by base core platform services and third-party supplier products

 To help us along this transition, as an organization we have adopted a 'platform manifesto' - it's something we have on pretty much every wall in our development space - it's in our face all the time.
 It goes as follows:

 ### The Platform Manifesto